exasol/quality-summarizer-maven-plugin/doc/design.md

 ## Constraints

-The system will be implemented in Java, as a [Maven](https://maven.apache.org/) plugin.
+The system is implemented in Java, as a [Maven](https://maven.apache.org/) plugin.

 ## Context and Scope